Free Dragon Crochet Pattern: Amigurumi Dragon

 R32: SC in each ST around {14}

-R33: Right arm – SC in next 3 ST and then SC the opening together to close the arm, FO leaving a long piece of yarn for sewing
+R33: Right arm – SC in next 3 ST and then SC the opening together to close the arm, FO leaving a long tail for sewing

-R33: Left arm – SC in next 4 ST and then SC the opening together to close the arm, FO leaving a long piece of yarn for sewing
+R33: Left arm – SC in next 4 ST and then SC the opening together to close the arm, FO leaving a long tail for sewing

 Free crochet dragon pattern, free Amigurumi dragon pattern by Cuddly Stitches Craft